onecommons/unfurl/tosca-package/README.md

 ```

 Note that your IDE's type checker will detect if the `mem_size`'s type was incompatible with the values passed to `in_range`.

+### Names and identifiers

+TOSCA's YAML syntax allows names that are not valid Python identifiers so the DSL's APIs let you provide an alternative name for types, templates, fields, and operations, etc. which will used when generating YAML -- whose those if the TOSCA name is not a valid [Python identifier](https://docs.python.org/3/reference/lexical_analysis.html#identifiers) or if the name starts with a `_`.
+Names that starts with `_` are reserved for internal use by your DSL classes and are ignored when generating YAML.
+When converting YAML to Python the code generator will generate Python code that preserves non-conforming names as needed.

 ### Imports and repositories